-The above trade receivable mostly comprises of management fees recoverable from trusts which has a priority in the cashflows of the trust.
-Further these fees are payable by the trust to the Company only on realisation from the financial assets in the trust.
+The above trade receivables mostly comprises of management fees recoverable from trusts which has a priority in the cash flows of the trust.
+Further these fees are payable by the trust to the Group only on realisation from the financial assets in the trust.